SAP/spartacus-docs/_pages/dev/context/automatic-context-configuration.md

   - `ng serve --host electronics.localhost`
   - `ng serve --disable-host-check`

-## How to add custom context
+## Adding a Custom Context

-The site context persisted in the URL might be something different than a simply an isocode of currency or language.
-For example it can be a formatted language (using uppercase letters, or with underscores instead of dashes).
-Then a custom service `SiteContext<T>` can be implemented.
+The site context that is persisted in the URL might not be just a simple ISO code of the currency or language.
+For example, it could be a formatted language that uses uppercase letters, or underscores instead of dashes.
+In this case, a custom `SiteContext<T>` service can be implemented.
 It needs to be registered in `ContextServiceMap` and reflected in the config of `context` and `context.urlParameters`.

-Here is an example code of a custom site context that is simply the language isocode, but formatted uppercase.
+The following sections describe how to implement a custom context service.
+In the example that follows, the ISO language code is formatted in uppercase, but you can use this technique to implement any custom site context that you wish.

-### Service for custom context
+### Creating a Service for a Custom Context

-The implementation of custom context service:
+The following is an example of creating a service for a custom context where the ISO language code is formatted in uppercase:

 ```typescript
 export function languageToCustom(lang: string): string {